RoboticCheese/parallels-chef/README.md

 Requirements
 ============

-An OS X machine that can run Parallels is required.
+An OS X machine that can run Parallels and Chef >= 12.5 (or Chef ~> 12.0 and the compat_resource cookbook) are required.

 Usage
 =====

-Either add the default recipe to your run_list or use the resource directly in a recipe of your own.
+Either add the default recipe to your run_list or use the custom resources directly in a recipe of your own.

 Recipes
 =======